Learning Concepts, Not Tokens: Self-Supervised Semantic Alignment for Language Models: Experiments Results

-\paragraph{WordSim353}\cite{finkelstein2002placing} consists of 353 word pairs annotated by 13-16 humans.
-Participants estimated the relatedness of each pair on a scale from 0 to 10.

-\paragraph{SimLex-999}\cite{hill2014simlex999evaluatingsemanticmodels} contains 999 word pairs.
-Unlike MEN and WordSim353, SimLex-999 quantifies similarity rather than association or relatedness.
-Similarity is defined as synonymy, and each pair is rated by roughly 50 humans.

-\paragraph{STS-B}\cite{Cer_2017} consists of 1,500 sentence pairs, drawn from news headlines, video and image captions, and natural language inference data.
-Each pair is human-annotated with a normalized similarity between 0 and 1.

-For all benchmarks, we feed each word or sentence through the model and apply mean pooling over the final-layer hidden states, followed by L2 normalization.
-We then compute cosine similarity between the two vectors in each pair and report Spearman correlation with human judgments.
+We evaluate alignment with human semantic judgments using the test splits of 9 Semantic Textual Similarity (STS) tasks from the Massive Text Embedding Benchmark (MTEB ~\cite{enevoldsen2025mmtebmassivemultilingualtext, muennighoff2022mteb}; see implementation details in Appendix~\ref{appendix:sts}).

-\textbf{Concept-trained models achieve substantially higher Spearman correlation than both baselines on all semantic similarity tasks} (Figure~\ref{fig:sim}).
-In contrast, NTP-only post-training slightly degrades semantic alignment relative to the pretrained model, suggesting that continued token-level optimization alone can weaken semantic structure, whereas concept supervision mitigates this effect.
+Figure~\ref{fig:sim} depicts the STS results, showing that \textbf{concept-trained models achieve higher Spearman correlation with human semantic similarity judgments than all baselines}.
+For Qwen 4B and Falcon 3B, the NTP-only baseline shows reduced semantic alignment relative to the pretrained checkpoint, suggesting that continued token-level optimization may erode semantic structure in some architectures.
+In contrast, concept supervision mitigates this degradation, enabling models to recover the pretrained model's semantic alignment.

-For the SimLex-999 benchmark, we note that the optimal concept weight is 0.75 rather than 1 for the 1B and 8B models.
-We observe the same general trend that concept training helps with human semantic alignment, but the decrease in correlation at concept weight 1 may indicate that token-level supervision is more important for SimLex-999 compared to MEN, WordSim353, and STS-B.